frbrigagao/DL4H-Reproduce-KeyClass/README.md

-# Reproducibility Project of KeyClass: Text Classification with Label-Descriptions Only
+# Reproducibility Project - KeyClass: Text Classification with Label-Descriptions Only

-This repository is an attempt at reproducing the paper [Classifying Unstructured Clinical Notes via Automatic Weak Supervision](https://arxiv.org/pdf/2206.12088) for the CS598 - Deep Learning for Healthcare class at UIUC Spring 2025.
+This repository is an attempt at reproducing the paper [Classifying Unstructured Clinical Notes via Automatic Weak Supervision](https://arxiv.org/pdf/2206.12088) for the CS598 - Deep Learning for Healthcare at UIUC - Spring 2025.

 The original code for the paper was obtained from the authors' Github repository: https://github.com/autonlab/KeyClass

 **This version includes modifications to attempt to support multi-label classification, for the MIMIC-III dataset, as described in the paper but not included in the original code repository.**

+A video presentation of our results in available at [Illinois MediaSpace](https://mediaspace.illinois.edu/media/t/1_sqvnrd7z).

 # 1. Repository Structure